Kensington Symphony Orchestra

 Founded in 1956, London's Kensington Symphony Orchestra is a non-professional orchestra in Britain.
-It attracts top non-professional players from around London for its concerts at St John's, Smith Square, Cadogan Hall, Queen Elizabeth Hall and other venues in London.
-It finances its concerts through ticket sales, charitable donations and corporate support, and through its playing members who pay subscription fees.
+It attracts non-professional players from around London for its concerts at St John's, Smith Square, Cadogan Hall, Queen Elizabeth Hall and other venues in the city.
+Its concerts are financed through ticket sales, charitable donations and corporate support, and through subscription fees paid by members of the orchestra.

 History

 KSO has only had two principal conductors — its founder, Leslie Head, and the current conductor, Russell Keable who has been with the orchestra since 1983.

 Under Leslie Head

 Head was a 33-year-old freelance horn player and part-time conductor when he first assembled Kensington Symphony Orchestra at Queen Alexandra House, next door to the Royal Albert Hall and across the road from the Royal College of Music in Kensington.
-Head’s original concept was that this would be a repertoire orchestra, one that provided conservatoire students with the opportunity to read through pieces they might not otherwise set eyes on before professional auditions.
-"When I was a student we had three hours of orchestra a week, the same amount that the college were doing in 1850—and look what had happened to music in those 100 years!"
-That first Saturday-morning session in May 1956 was spent tackling works including Brahms’s First Symphony and Strauss’s Till Eulenspiegel's Merry Pranks, with some Schumann thrown in.
+Head’s original concept was that this would be a repertoire orchestra, one that provided conservatoire students with the opportunity to read through pieces they might not have otherwise set eyes on before professional auditions.
+He stated, "When I was a student we had three hours of orchestra a week, the same amount that the college were doing in 1850—and look what had happened to music in those 100 years!"
+The first Saturday-morning session in May 1956 was spent tackling works including Brahms’s First Symphony and Strauss’s Till Eulenspiegel's Merry Pranks, along with some Schumann.

-It wasn’t long before the students decided they wanted to give a concert.
-A début programme was scheduled for 5 December 1956; but KSO’s first appearance actually came a couple of days earlier, when Head was asked to put on a last-minute performance at Hove Town Hall in support of the Hungarian Relief Fund.
-The clarinet section for that first concert comprised Alan Hacker and Paul Harvey—both familiar names to today’s clarinettists—and a young Royal Artillery bandsman called Harrison Birtwistle.
-In honour of the Hungarian cause, the programme included Bartók’s Piano Concerto No. 3, written only ten years earlier.
-Even in that first concert, KSO’s predilection for the new, the unfamiliar and the downright difficult—what one of Head’s players would come to refer to as ‘backs-to-the-wall-again’ music—was shaping itself.
+A début programme was scheduled for 5 December 1956.
+However, KSO’s first appearance actually came a couple of days earlier, when Head was asked to put on a last-minute performance at Hove Town Hall in support of the Hungarian Relief Fund.
+The clarinet section for the first concert consisted of Alan Hacker and Paul Harvey—both familiar names to today’s clarinettists—and a young Royal Artillery bandsman called Harrison Birtwistle.
+In honour of the Hungarian cause, the programme included Bartók’s Piano Concerto No. 3, which was written ten years earlier.